Orange County Dog Bite Attorney

 What Is The Time Limit To File A Dog Bite Claim?

-The statute of limitations, or time limit, to file a lawsuit after a dog bite injury in California is two years.
-This means that victims of dog bites have a two-year window from the date the injury occurs with which to file a lawsuit against an alleged negligent party to recover compensation for their losses.
+In California, the statute of limitations for filing a lawsuit after a dog bite injury is two years.
+This means that victims have a two-year period from the date of the injury to initiate legal action against the responsible party to seek compensation for their losses.

 Contact An Orange County Dog Bite Attorney